HiassofT/highspeed-sio/README.txt

 that the keyboard IRQ has not been patched.
 This is a precaution if some later MyIDE OSes modify the code in this area (currently the MyIDE OSes patch the IRQ handler at a lower memory location).

+Implementation of the coldstart/powerup patch:

+This patch hooks at the beginning of the RESET routine, just after the short software delay, when PUPBT1..3 ($033D-$033F) are checked.
+The first "LDA $033D" at $C2B3 is replaced with a "JMP $CC18".
+The new reset code at $CC18 then enables POKEYs keyboard scanning and checks if the SHIFT key is pressed.
+In this case the A register contains $00.
+If SHIFT is not pressed, the contents of $033D (usually
+$5C) are loaded.
+Then the original reset/powerup code is continued with a "JMP $C2B6".
+Since A will be $00 (instead of $5C) when SHIFT was pressed, the OS recognizes the mismatch, thinks the Atari was just powered up and do a coldstart initialization.

 Why is it necessary to patch the NMI handler?